kyma-project/kyma/docs/05-technical-reference/06-custom-resources/smgt-03-hb-clusteraddonsconfiguration.md

 This is a sample ClusterAddonsConfiguration which provides cluster-wide addons.
 If any of the **status** fields of the CR is marked as `Failed`, none of the addons registered with the CR is available in the Service Catalog.

->**NOTE:** All CRs must have the `addons.kyma-project.io` finalizer which prevents the CR from deletion until the Controller completes the deletion logic successfully.
+>**NOTE:** All CRs must have the `addons.kyma-project.io` finalizer that prevents the CR from deletion until the Controller completes the deletion logic successfully.
 If you don't set a finalizer, the Controller sets it automatically.

 ```yaml
 apiVersion: addons.kyma-project.io/v1alpha1